Ada-Developers-Academy/daily-curriculum/topic_resources/orange_tree.md

 Make an `OrangeGrove` class that holds many `OrangeTree` objects.
 When one year passes all trees should progress a year.
 You should have a `count_all_the_oranges` method which returns the total number of oranges on all trees.

 ## Dinner
-The `OrangeGrove` should also have a `@soil_quality` attribute, the more trees in the grove the lower this number is, but a lower number also produces longer living trees that produce more fruit.

-Depending on the soil quality any new tree on the grove has a chance of being dead.
+Add a `@soil_quality` attribute to your `OrangeGrove`.
+More trees in the grove will lower the soil quality over time, which impacts the longevity of the trees, and the amount of fruit each tree produces.
+Fewer trees in a grove will increase the `@soil_quality` as years pass.

-Also create a `plant_on(grove)` method for the `OrangeTree` class which adds a new tree to the grove passed in as an argument.
+Also create a `plant_on(grove)` method for the `OrangeTree` class which adds a new tree to the grove.

 ## Dessert nom nom nom